-- When your loved one enters treatment, remain as involved as is possible and appropriate.
-If the treatment program has a family component, participate to the fullest extent that you are able.
-Get feedback and input from program personnel on how best to support your loved one during and after his or her time in treatment.
+- When your loved one enters rehab, remain as involved as is possible and appropriate.
+If the rehab program has a family component, participate to the fullest extent that you are able.
+Get feedback and input from program personnel on how best to support your loved one during and after his or her time in rehab.

 The following interventions may be included as part of each patient’s individualized treatment plan: